-Keys with Heart, Ann Wilson, David Bromberg, Amy Ray, John Fullbright, and many more across rock, pop, folk/Americana, country, R&B / soul, and more.
+Keys with Heart, Ann Wilson, Nancy Wilson, Amy Ray, David Bromberg, John Fullbright, and many more across rock, pop, folk/Americana, country, R&B / soul, etc.

 I have a fully equipped private studio for tracking real Hammond B3+Leslie, Wurlitzer and Rhodes electric piano, various acoustic pianos, a pump organ, accordions, Farfisa, and various synths, and plug-ins a plenty.
 Tracks from my studio have been used on major-label releases as well as various critically acclaimed indie releases.

-For those who prefer to be involved in the tracking process in real-time, I have various solutions for private real-time streams so you can listen in while I'm working and provide real-time feedback and direction.
+For those who prefer to be involved in the tracking process in real-time, I use a combination of Audiomovers and Zoom for private real-time streaming, so you can listen in while I'm working, and provide real-time feedback and direction between takes.

 1. Hammond - Courtney Marie Andrews - May Your Kindness Remain (p.
 Mark Howard)